felixlu/awesome-stars/README.md

 ## CoffeeScript

-- [FelisCatus/SwitchyOmega](https://github.com/FelisCatus/SwitchyOmega) - Manage and switch between multiple proxies quickly & easily.
+- [FelisCatus/SwitchyOmega](https://github.com/FelisCatus/SwitchyOmega) - No longer maintained, see pinned issues
 - [dmauro/Keypress](https://github.com/dmauro/Keypress) - A keyboard input capturing utility in which any key can be a modifier key.
 - [shadowsocks/shadowsocks-dotcloud](https://github.com/shadowsocks/shadowsocks-dotcloud) - a port of shadowsocks via websockets protocol, able to tunnel through HTTP proxy